Canada's BCE appeals mobile TV rate ruling

-TORONTO BCE Inc (BCE.TO), Canada's largest telecommunications company, will appeal a ruling that blocks it from sending its own content to customers' mobile devices for lower rates than it charges for transmitting third-party data.
+TORONTO Feb 23 BCE Inc, Canada's largest telecommunications company, will appeal a ruling that blocks it from sending its own content to customers' mobile devices for lower rates than it charges for transmitting third-party data.

 BCE, which operates under the Bell brand, and other large domestic telecoms have bought up media assets in recent years to exert more control over the programming they send.
 Last month's ruling from a national watchdog was seen as a major setback.